smuelpeng/SGPS-NoiseFreeDML/README.md

 ## Acknowledgements
 - We would like to thank [@Jiaheng Liu](https://liujiaheng.github.io/) for helpful discussion.
-- Our PCS module is modified from [PRISM](https://github.com/alibaba-edu/Ranking-based-Instance-Selection) and [HFSoftmax](https://github.com/yl-1993/hfsoftmax)
+- Our PCS module is modified from [PRISM](https://github.com/alibaba-edu/Ranking-based-Instance-Selection)
+- FeatureServer is modified from [HFSoftmax](https://github.com/yl-1993/hfsoftmax)

 ## Citation